Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 Now, our frontend application will make requests to our new request URL.

 ### Deploy PostgreSQL
-Before we proceed in deploying our database we have to note one file.
-Under our <strong> service/src/main/java/com/codeforcommunity/util</strong> file you will see a class called PropertiesLoader.
-This class will examine our resources file under <strong> persist/src/main/resources </strong> and get our database properties.
-This is useful because this is how our backend service knows where to find our PostgreSQL database.

 Okay so now we have deployed our frontend and our backend and now we have to deploy our database.
 Similar to our frontend and backend, our database has been running locally on our machine.
 Therefore, no one else has access to this data.
 We have to deploy our database to the cloud so that everyone that accesses our application shares the same database schema.